mini-kep/parser-rosstat-kep/doc/index.rst

 Parser pipeline
 ~~~~~~~~~~~~~~~

-Steps involved in the parsing pipeline are the following:
+Steps involved in parsing pipeline are the following:

 -  **manually** (*FIXME*):